htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

-           either put them in a well known location (such as ``/usr/local/condor/bin``) which you have HTCondor users add to their ``PATH`` environment variable, or copy those files directly into a well known place already in the user’s PATHs (such as ``/usr/local/bin``).
+           either put them in a well known location (such as ``/usr/local/condor/bin``) which you have HTCondor users add to their ``PATH`` environment variable, or copy those files directly into a well known place already in the user's PATHs (such as ``/usr/local/bin``).
 With the above examples, you could also leave the binaries in ``/usr/local/condor/bin`` and put in soft links from ``/usr/local/bin`` to point to